Can Someone Hack my WhatsApp Account and Chat without my phone?

 You’d be astonished at how many paid legal programs have appeared on the market exclusively to break into security systems.
 This might be done by large firms collaborating with authoritarian governments to target activists and journalists or by hackers looking to steal your personal data.

 Spyzie and mSPY are two apps that may easily break into your WhatsApp account and steal your personal information.
 All you have to do now is buy the app, install it, and turn it on on the target phone.
-Finally, you can sit back and use your web browser to access your app dashboard and spy on private WhatsApp data such as messages, contacts, and status updates.
-However, we strongly caution against anybody doing so!
+Finally, you can sit back and use your web browser to access your app dashboard and spy on private WhatsApp data, such as messages, contacts, and status updates.
+However, we strongly caution against anyone doing so!

 Remote Code Execution via GIF